-Most types of building work, changes of use, works to protected trees and many advertisements need planning approval.
+Most types of building work, changes of use, works to protected trees, and many advertisements need planning approval.

 If you are aware of works that you think do not have permission, please check by reviewing the planning history.
 If you still think they are in breach, please let us know, including photographs and other evidence.

-When we can take action
+When can we take action?

 - putting up new buildings